acquia/blt/docs/tech-architect/multisite.rst

 database on the subscription by default.
 You must create your own Drush aliases for each website.

-Acquia recommends copying the aliases file provided by Acquia Cloud or Club to create a separate aliases file for each website.
+Acquia recommends copying the aliases file provided by Cloud Platform or Club to create a separate aliases file for each website.
 Change the ``uri`` and ``parent`` keys for the aliases within each file to match the correct database or website.